h0wXD/EntitySystems/README.md

 ### Building EntitySystems

-*Needs to be updated.*
-*Depends on glew and glfw.*
+Download and install CMake version 2.6 or higher. http://www.cmake.org/ There's a guide below on how to build CMake on Linux if necessary.

 #### Windows

 Microsoft Visual Studio 2013 or up is required for C++11 support.
 (Tested with 2013)

-1. Download and install CMake version 3.2.1 or higher. http://www.cmake.org/
-2. Open CMake and configure the directories:
+1. Open CMake and configure the directories:
   * Source Code: EntitySystems
   * Binaries: EntitySystems/Build
-3. Configure and select MSMicroso Visual Studio
+2. Configure and select Microsoft Visual Studio
+3. Uncheck BUILD_TEST_GAME.
 4. Generate
 5. Go to the binaries folder and open the generated Solution file.
 6. Build.